 All hearings are closed to the public.
-A recording will be made by the college.
+A recording will not be made by the college.
 All other recordings are prohibited.

 A complainant, respondent, or witness may decline to participate in the hearing.
-The sexual misconduct hearing board will not draw an inference about the responsibility determination based solely on a party's or witness's absence from the hearing or refusal to submit to questions.
+The Sexual Misconduct Hearing Board will not draw an inference about the responsibility determination based solely on a party's or witness's absence from the hearing or refusal to submit to questions.

-The complainant and respondent have equal rights to an impartial appeal, as outlined in Part XII (Appeals) of this policy
+The complainant and respondent have equal rights to an impartial appeal, as outlined in Part XI (Appeals) of this policy